Louisiana abortion ban case heard before judge

 Associated Press

-BATON ROUGE (AP) — With access to abortion flickering in Louisiana, the legal battle over the statewide ban continues with a court hearing scheduled to begin Monday morning.
+BATON ROUGE (AP) — With access to abortion flickering in Louisiana, the legal battle over the statewide ban continues with a Monday morning court hearing.

+Louisiana’s anti-abortion law has “trigger language” that was designed to make it effective immediately after the Supreme Court overturned the key 1973 Roe v Wade decision legalizing abortion.
+Abortion supporters including one of the three clinics still operating in the state have fought the law in repeated court appearances and so far won two temporary injunctions allowing abortions to continue while the legal battles continue.

+However, given the state’s strong opposition to abortion coupled with a legislature that has shown time and time again that it has the votes necessary to approve anti-abortion legislation, the legal battles appear likely to be more a matter of buying time than a pathway to permanently protecting abortion rights in the state.

 “The courts are an extremely important avenue for this fight,” Joanna Wright, an attorney for the north Louisiana clinic that is the lead plaintiff in the lawsuit, said last week.
 “I think that this is a national moment and a national dialogue and the courts are one way that we are having that dialogue.”